ropensci/GSODR/README.md

-    -   H = Station reported '0' as the amount for the day (e.g., from 6-hour reports), but also reported at least one occurrence of precipitation in hourly observations--this could indicate a trace occurred, but should be considered as incomplete data for the day;
+    -   H = Station reported '0' as the amount for the day (e.g., from 6-hour reports), but also reported at least one occurrence of precipitation in hourly observations--this could indicate a rrace occurred, but should be considered as incomplete data for the day;

     -   I = Station did not report any precipitation data for the day